-Countries and the PC assess progress in the nine subcomponents and related 34 assessment criteria, systematically working through the corresponding diagnostic questions.
-The rationale and guidance notes provide general guidance on what to consider when addressing the criteria and diagnostic questions, as well as identifying information or documentation which may be useful to support and inform the assessment.
+he following is intended to help guide the application of the assessment framework.
+For each subcomponent it provides general guidance on what to consider when addressing the respective assessment criteria, as well as identifying supporting information which may be useful to inform the assessment.